 iPad and iPhone Remove Virus/Adware Guide

-These days, many popup are showing up on the iPhone 6 Safari containing fake adware and virus.
+These days, many popup are showing up on the iPhone 6 Safari containing fake adware and virus for iOS 10.3.1.
 The popup virus message is intended to defraud/ransom ware the users into paying them money.
 On the other side of the call you’ll be talking to a heavy Indian accent speaker asking for money to remove it.
 In some rare cases, an Apps can actually contain virus that will steal personal informations (Apple will remove these app from store).
 You can get important personal information stolen, your device might get unauthorized access.
 If your iDevice(iPhone SE,iPhone 6, iPad Air 2, iPhone 7 plus) is not jail-broken you shouldn’t be getting any virus.
-So, the question is how can you delete these fake iPhone popup virus or Ad-ware messages on Safari browser?
+So, the question is how can you delete these fake iPhone popup virus or Ad-ware messages from Safari browser?

 Example: Whenever you get a message like this on your iPhone 7 Plus, they would ask you to call the phone number asking for payment and credit card information to fix the virus.
 They would pretend to be working from Apple Support (Most of the time, you would be speaking to a heavy Indian accent speaker) – +1-844-823-6760 Call Apple Tech Support Immediately for assistance – popup auto call.
 That will forward you to a scam, asking for payment.